Celine Dion Says Late Husband Gives Her The ‘Courage’ To Perform

 — Entertainment Tonight (@etnow) April 4, 2019

 She has opted not to take her children on tour, reported the outlet.
 Rather, the children will remain in school at the family’s home in Las Vegas, Nevada.
-Dion has called Nevada her home since 2002 when she and Agelil made the area their permanent home base after Dion began a residency at Ceasars Palace.
+Dion has called Nevada her home since 2002 when she and Angelil made the area their permanent home base after Dion began a residency at Ceasars Palace.

 View this post on Instagram